microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Enums.md

 - any numeric literal (e.g. `1`, `100`)
 - a unary minus applied to any numeric literal (e.g. `-1`, `-100`)

-When all members in an enum have literal enum values, some special semantics come to play.
+When all members in an enum have literal enum values, some special semantics come into play.

 The first is that enum members also become types as well!
 For example, we can say that certain members can _only_ have the value of an enum member: